William Bridgeford: Korean War

 Following the end of the war, Bridgeford was confirmed as a major general and took up a position as quartermaster general of the Army and as a member of the Military Board.

 In June 1950 he led an Australian mission to Malaya before being promoted to lieutenant general the following year and taking up the position of Commander-in-Chief of the British Commonwealth Occupation Force and the British Commonwealth Forces Korea, replacing Lieutenant General Sir Horace Robertson.
 For his services he was later awarded the Legion of Merit by the United States government.
 The role was a purely administrative one and Bridgeford had no control over combat operations, however, it was not without controversy.
 In May 1952 the Canadian government requested that he be relieved after he failed to consult them about deploying Canadian troops to guard prisoners of war at Koje-do.
 Bridgeford, however, retained his position as both the British and Australian governments supported him, and he stayed on until February 1953, when he was replaced by Lieutenant General Henry Wells.

 He returned to Australia and retired from the military a month later with the honorary rank of lieutenant general.

 Later life

 Following his retirement from the Army, Bridgeford worked as the Chief Executive Officer of the organising committee of the 1956 Melbourne Olympic Games, for which he was later appointed a Knight Commander of the Order of the British Empire.
 He also served as the director of a number of companies, including a television company, and was actively involved with the Returned Sailors', Soldiers' and Airmen's Imperial League of Australia, serving as federal treasurer of the organisation between 1954 and 1956.

 Bridgeford died on 21 September 1971 at Kenmore in Queensland, aged 77.
-He was survived by his son and stepdaughter.
+He was survived by his son and stepdaughter, whom he formally adopted as his daughter.